 Sure, there will always be people who dedicate the time to meticulously categorize all their bookmarks.
 But what if, like most of us, you don’t have time for that?
 We decided to make realtime search a core part of the new bitly experience.
 As you type in the search box above your bitmarks, we give you instant results based on the URL, title, and notes.

 …What’s that you say?
 You use the Dewey Decimal System to organize the magazines on your nightstand?
 Fear not, if you want to manually categorize, you should feel right at home with the lightweight “hashtagging” in the notes field.
 Any word with a #symbol will be special - clicking it will show you other bitmarks sharing that same tag.
 Fancy.

 Your bitmarks, safe and available everywhere you are

 We’re excited to announce that we also have a brand-new Chrome extension, bookmarklet (we call it the bitmarklet), and our first ever iPhone app ready to go for this launch.
 This ensures your experience is consistent wherever you are using bitly.
 Our new iPhone app allows you to save, view and share your bitmarks while on the go.

 We are also firm believers in giving you full control over your data.
 Starting today, all bitmarking functionality is available via our open API.
 We can’t wait to see what you build.
 You can find out all about it, and start registering your own bitly applications, on our new developer site at dev.bitly.com.

 Take a look around, kick the tires and let us know what you think.
 This is a big launch for us, and moving forward we’ll be making fast, incremental improvements based on your feedback.
 This is just the beginning.
-We can’t wait to hear from you!11 months ago
+We can’t wait to hear from you!1 year ago